alessandroooo/optimization/_posts/2025-12-25-performance0.md

 #### Views
 Beware of views that reference other views, especially when they involve multiple levels of recursion.
 Joins involving views might lead to suboptimal plans.

+#### Constraints
+**NOT NULL** or **PRIMARY KEY** constraints help the optimizer in finding an efficient plan.

 #### Beware of hints
 <a href="https://docs.oracle.com/en/database/oracle/oracle-database/19/sqlrf/Comments.html">Hints</a>
 should be treated with suspicion.
 The general rule is to not use them.
 There are even undocumented hints in Oracle SQL, such as **materialize**, which can be used to persist intermediate results of a complicated query.

 ### Data modelling

 Among other things, data modelling concerns the choice of data structures used to persist the data, before it is retrieved.
+Possible are tables, materialized views, index-organized tables, and Hash clusters.
 There should be a feedback loop from the observed patterns of data retrieval to data modelling.
 In Oracle, the column usage patterns are stored in the undocumented table **SYS.COL_USAGE$**.
 This table can be used to gain insights on which columns are popular for filtering.
-The partitioning and indexing strategy should reflect these empirical column usage patterns.
+Ideally, the partitioning and indexing strategy should reflect these empirical column usage patterns.

 #### Small data is good data
 Data redundancies can be present at the column or row level.